PaperCutSoftware/git-from-powershell/docs/index.md

 - Git runs on Windows, MacOS, and Linux

 - Git provides each developer with a local repository (repo):
-  - To keep a complete history of all the files in our project, the changes that occurred over time
+  - Keeps a complete history of all the files in our project, the changes that occurred over time
-  - The ability to create branches with unique sets of isolated changes
+  - The repo can manage branches with unique sets of isolated changes

-  - Commands to add new changes and recover old versions
+- Git provides many commands to add new changes, recover old versions and retrieve historical data

 - Each Git repo can connect and share code with other repos from the same project

 - Git can handle large numbers of files (for example the GNU/Linux kernel source code).
 However if you have very large binary files then Git (or other general purpose VCS tools) may not be your best choice, but see [Git Large File Storage](https://git-lfs.github.com/).

 - Technically Git repositories have a peer to peer relationship.
-  In practice developers commit to a single upstream repository and multiple [workflows](https://git-scm.com/book/en/v2/Distributed-Git-Distributed-Workflows) can be build on top of this model.
+  In practice developers usually commit to a single upstream repository and multiple [workflows](https://git-scm.com/book/en/v2/Distributed-Git-Distributed-Workflows) can be build on top of this model.
+  All changes can be shared with other repos as needed, usually to an "upstream" repo (by convention called `origin`)

 - Git is distributed and each repository clone has a (mostly) complete record of all changes

-- Git repos either manage a working copy (e.g. a directory of project files on a developers workstation), or are bare repos (for instance located on GitHub) used to exchange changes between working copies and project a whole of project view.
+- Git repos either manage a working copy (e.g. a directory of project files on a developers workstation), or are bare repos (for instance located on GitHub) used to exchange changes between working copies and provide a "whole of project" view.
   - c.f.
-The [Subversion](https://subversion.apache.org/) VCS (and many others) is a centralised system with a single repo that all developers connect to make changes
+The [Subversion](https://subversion.apache.org/) VCS (and many others) is a centralised system with a single repo that all developers connect with to make changes

 - Your local repo database is stored in `.git`, don't worry about it for now